ASGGroupVic/EC2-auto-operator/README.md

 # AWS EC2-AutoOperator

 This repository contains auto deployment script in Ruby to rollout two cloudformation stacks into your AWS account.
-The CF scripts will setup a tool to start and stop your EC2 instances automatically in all regions to control their usage.
+The CF scripts will setup an AWS application to start and stop your EC2 instances automatically in all regions to control their usage.
+The app is a highly-available, fault-tolerant, cost-efficient scalable solution for any business who wants to optimize their EC2 costs and still keep the performance & capacity requires.

 ##Repo Layout